michaelbakshandeh/calendar-project/index.md

 [Distribution of Time Spent in Classes](classes_bar_graph.html), is reproduced at that link for ease of access.

-I’ve also included the streamgraph here for an alternative visual [Evolution of Total Time Spent in Classes- Streamgraph](classes_streamgraph.html)
+I’ve also included the streamgraph, [Evolution of Total Time Spent in Classes- Streamgraph](classes_streamgraph.html), for an alternative visual.

 From the streamgraph, it appears that the I do the most work on Mondays and Tuesdays, and the amount of total work that I do decreases as the